-As I write this, we have just completed the busiest wedding year ever with a shortage of officiants on prime Saturday afternoons, and it looks, from the number of requests I have been receiving, that 2023 and 2024 will likely be the same.
+As I write this, we have just completed the busiest wedding year ever with a shortage of officiants on prime Saturday afternoons, and it looks, from the number of requests I have been receiving, that 2024 will likely be the same.

 Remember, the only thing you actually need (other than someone to marry you) is someone to marry you…:) The purpose of this post is to help you find someone (beyond me) to marry you.